 Recently, I was privileged to accompany our States Horse Judging Team to the Nationals competition in Kentucky.
-Watching those girls use the knowledge and skills they had worked so hard to develop was amazing.
-They judged 8 classes in 3 hours - Classes ranging from breed specific to English and Western performance.
-They had no idea of what types of breeds or classes they would be facing beforehand.
+Watching these girls use the knowledge and skills they had worked so hard to develop was amazing.
+They judged 8 classes in 3 hours - Classes ranging from breed specific, to English and Western performance.
+They had no idea what types of breeds or classes they would be facing beforehand.
 And without the benefit of a scribe, they were required to keep an eagle eye on the class while still making detailed notes.
 After the judging portion was over, they were then asked to give oral reasons for their order of placement in four of the eight classes - before 4 professional judges!
-This required a large vocabulary of technical terminology and thorough knowledge of breed/performance horse characteristics - All in all a daunting task for any show ring judge.
+This required an extensive vocabulary of technical terminology and thorough knowledge of breed/performance horse characteristics - All in all a daunting task for any show ring judge.

-I have tremendous respect for what these girls accomplished, not just because they won an award, but because they were there by choice.
+I have tremendous respect for what these girls accomplished, not just because they placed 5th, but because they were there by choice.
 No one forced them to participate in the local county level competitions.
-No one made them put in the hours of study required to acquit themselves well (ok, maybe their coach had a little to do with that:), but each of these girls saw the value in learning more about a subject of which they are passionate, and pursued the opportunities presented to them to do so.
+No one made them put in the hours of study required to acquit themselves well (ok, maybe their coach had a little to do with that:), but each of these girls saw the value in learning more about a subject which they are passionate about, and pursued the opportunities presented to them to do so.

 I hope that I never loose my motivation to do likewise.